Larissartoricader/Capstone/README.md

 Run `npm run dev` to start a development server and open the displayed URL in a browser.

 Use `npm run test` to run the tests.
+Hello

 ### Scripts